OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

 This document details a CSS-only solution to create an expanding card effect.
-The card expands vertically when hovered over, revealing hidden content.
-This technique utilizes CSS transitions and the `max-height` property to achieve the animation without JavaScript.
-While this example uses plain CSS, the concepts can be easily adapted for use with frameworks like Tailwind CSS.
+The card expands vertically when hovered over, revealing additional content.
+This effect is achieved using CSS transitions and the `max-height` property.
+No JavaScript is required.

-**Description of the Styling:**
+## Description of the Styling

-The card consists of a container div with a fixed height.
-Inside, we have another div containing the main content (initially visible) and a hidden section that will be revealed on hover.
-We use `max-height` and CSS transitions to smoothly animate the height change on hover.
-The hidden content initially has `overflow: hidden`, preventing it from overflowing the container, and `max-height: 0`.
-On hover, `max-height` is changed to a value that allows the full content to be displayed, creating the expansion effect.
+The card is styled with a simple, clean design.
+On hover, the `max-height` property transitions smoothly, revealing hidden content within the card.
+The transition provides a pleasing animation.
+We'll use plain CSS for this example, showcasing the power of pure CSS for simple interactions.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>